scarrazza/vai/README.md

 ## Usage

-Create a file and place the instructions in comments starting with the "vai:" tag, e.g. for latex compilation:
+Create a file and place the instructions in comments starting with the ``vai:`` tag, e.g. for latex compilation:

 ```Latex
 % vai: pdflatex mydocument.tex